 - Historical returns for delegators

-We recommend starting with unsaturated pools that have a reasonable track record minting blocks, and then researching further to check pool goals.
-We also suggest restricting your selection to pools with a reasonable pledge amount in relation to your delegation.
+We recommend starting with unsaturated pools that have a reasonable track record forging blocks, and then researching further to check pool goals.
+We also suggest restricting your selection to pools with a reasonable pledge amount.
 The pledge shows the amount that the pool have invested long term into the Cardono ecosystem.
 It is one of the factors that acts against excessive centralisation.

 What wallets can I use?